 Mark Levin is the chairman of Voyager’s board of directors and a partner at Third Rock Ventures.
 He is an industry visionary with 40 years of experience, including more than 30 years launching and building leading biotech companies.
 Mr. Levin co-founded Third Rock Ventures in 2007 and focuses on the formation, development and business strategy of its portfolio companies, as well as actively identifying and evaluating new investments.
 Prior to Third Rock, Mr. Levin was co-founder of Mayfield Fund’s life sciences effort, where he was also the founding CEO of Tularik, Cell Genesys/Abgenix, Focal, Stem Cells and Millennium Pharmaceuticals.
 Mr. Levin served as CEO of Millennium Pharmaceuticals for 12 years.
 Earlier in his career, he was an engineer and project leader at Eli Lilly and Genentech.
 He is a member of the National Academy of Engineering and the Friends of Personalized Medicine, and he co-founded the Possible Project in Cambridge, Mass.

-Mr. Levin holds an M.S. in chemical and biochemical engineering from Washington University.
+Mr. Levin holds a Master of Science degree in chemical and biochemical engineering from Washington University.

 Wendy Dixon brings more than 35 years of global biopharmaceutical leadership experience where, as a senior executive, she combined her technical and commercial background to direct the development, launch and growth of over 20 new pharmaceutical products, including many highly successful multibillion dollar global brands across multiple therapeutic areas including oncology, virology, immunology and neurology.
 Most recently, Dr. Dixon was a senior advisor to The Monitor Group, now Monitor Deloitte, a global consulting firm.
 From 2001 to 2009, she served as chief marketing officer and president, global marketing for Bristol-Myers Squibb, where she served on the executive committee.
 From 1996 to 2001, she was senior vice president, marketing at Merck & Co., with prior executive management positions at West Pharmaceuticals, Osteotech and Centocor, and various positions at SmithKline & French Pharmaceuticals (now GlaxoSmithKline) in marketing, regulatory affairs, project management and as a biochemist.
 Dr. Dixon currently serves on the board of directors of Alkermes, bluebird bio, Eleven Biotherapeutics and Incyte Corporation, and was formerly on the board of Dentsply International, Orexigen Therapeutics, Edimer Pharmaceuticals, Furiex Pharmaceuticals (sold to Actavis plc in 2014) and Ardea Biosciences, Inc. (sold to AstraZeneca plc in 2012).

-Dr. Dixon received her B.Sc., M.Sc. and Ph.D. from the University of Cambridge, England, U.K.
+Dr. Dixon received her Bachelor of Science, Master of Science and Doctor of Philosophy from the University of Cambridge, England, U.K.

-A graduate of the Yale Law School, Mr. Geraghty holds an M.S. from the University of Pennsylvania and a B.A. from Georgetown University.
+A graduate of the Yale Law School, Mr. Geraghty holds a Master of Science from the University of Pennsylvania and a Bachelor of Art from Georgetown University.

-Mr. Higgins holds a B.S. from Cornell University and an MBA from the Amos Tuck School of Business at Dartmouth College.
+Mr. Higgins holds a Bachelor of Science from Cornell University and a Master of Business Administration from the Amos Tuck School of Business at Dartmouth College.

-Dr. Hyman received a B.A. from Yale College, an M.A. from the University of Cambridge, which he attended as a Mellon fellow, and an M.D. from Harvard Medical School.
+Dr. Hyman received a Bachelor of Art from Yale College, a Master of Art from the University of Cambridge, which he attended as a Mellon fellow, and a Doctor of Medicine from Harvard Medical School.

-Mr. Karsen received a master’s of management from Northwestern University, Kellogg School of Management, a master’s in teaching of biology from Duke University and a B.S. in biological sciences from the University of Illinois, Urbana-Champaign.
+Mr. Karsen received a Master of Management from Northwestern University, Kellogg School of Management, a Master in Teaching of Biology from Duke University and a Bachelor of Science in Biological Sciences from the University of Illinois, Urbana-Champaign.

-Dr. Paul holds a B.A. in biology and psychology from Tulane University and an M.S. and M.D. from the Tulane University School of Medicine.
+Dr. Paul holds a Bachelor of Art in biology and psychology from Tulane University and a Master of Science and Doctor of Medicine from the Tulane University School of Medicine.

-Dr. Pierce received an M.D. and a Ph.D. in immunology, both from Case Western Reserve University in Cleveland, and completed his postgraduate training in pathology and hematology research at Washington University in St. Louis.
+Dr. Pierce received a Doctor of Medicine and a Doctor of Philosophy in Immunology, both from Case Western Reserve University in Cleveland, and completed his postgraduate training in pathology and hematology research at Washington University in St. Louis.